pyahia-chwy/Maevis/README.md

 # Maevis

 ## OVERVIEW:
-    Maevis is a service that runs as a Proxy to your target Vertica database.
+    Maevis is a service that runs as a Proxy between your client and your target Vertica database.
 When a query is executed against Maevis, Maevis first checks it's query cache to see if the query has been run before.
     If the query has not been run, it is executed against the target Vertica database--the resultset is sent back to your client and stored in a Cache Database.
     If the query has been run before, Maevis will retrieve the resultset from the Cache Database and send it back to you client.